MrBearTW/face_swap/README.md

 - Replace dlib face detection in two ways:

-1. Use YOLO instead (please refer to the `ailabs` branch)
+1. Use YOLO instead (please refer to the `yolo` branch)
-2. Count on KCF tracking with dlib face detection (please refer to the `KCF` branch)
+2. Count on KCF tracking with dlib face detection (please refer to the `kcf` branch)

 - We make it a shared library and develop a python wrapper for the ease-of-use.